-If you don’t enroll during that period, you won’t lose eligibility for Part B, but you will be penalized with an increased premium when you eventually enroll, which climbs 10 percent for each year that you’re eligible but don’t enroll in Part B. General open enrollment for Medicare A and B runs from January 1 to March 31 each year, for coverage effective July 1 (with an increased premium if the late enrollment penalty applies).
+If you don’t enroll during that period, you won’t lose eligibility for Part B, but you will be penalized with an increased premium when you eventually enroll, which climbs 10 percent for each year that you’re eligible but don’t enroll in Part B. The General Enrollment Period (GEP) for Medicare A and B runs from January 1 to March 31 each year, for coverage effective July 1 (with an increased premium if the late enrollment penalty applies).

 Medicare Advantage eligibility

 If you’re eligible for Medicare benefits, you have to choose how to receive them – either through the government-run Original Medicare program, or through Medicare Advantage.
 About two-thirds of all Medicare beneficiaries use Original Medicare as of 2017, and the other third use Medicare Advantage.

 You need to have both Medicare Part A and Part B in order to enroll in Medicare Advantage, and you can select a plan during your Medicare initial enrollment period (seven months surrounding the month you qualify for Medicare).

 Most Medicare Advantage plans also include Part D prescription drug coverage; if you have an MA plan, you typically receive your Part D coverage together with the health and hospital benefits, in one single package.